mike-duke/trailhead/README.md

 These instructions will get a copy of the project up and running on your local machine for usage and testing purposes.

-clone down the directory:
+clone down the repository:
 ```
 $ git clone https://github.com/pvinthemix/trailhead.git
 ```

 cd into directory and run npm install:
 ```
 $ npm install
 ```

 launch in your browser:
 ```
 $ npm start
 ```